-Figure 4 - Diana clients showing layers served by DWD (wind) and IBL.

 NinJo

 The NinJo forecaster workstation developed by a consortium of Germany, Switzerland, Denmark and Canada, offers since version 1.4 a WMS client.

 The WMS client feels content-wise much improved since last year’s plugfest.
 With NinJo there were no problems with the content, but there were more problems with accessing the servers at all.
 For example there is a need to support HTTP authentication.
 The client was successful in visualizing WMS data from KNMI, ECMWF and IBL.
 The client was not able to visualize data from DWD, Météo-France and EUMETSAT’s EUMETview service.